 He has three functions.
 As yetzer ha’ra--evil inclination, he enters our psyches to tempt us to sin.
 If he succeeds in tempting us, he then prosecutes us.
-If we are found guilty, he becomes what is called the “malach ha’maves”--angel of death.
+If we are found guilty, he becomes what is called the “malach ha’maves”--Angel of Death.
 It’s not that he always kills people, but he is responsible to execute the judgement and carry out the sentence.
-Therefore, we see something very important.
-There is no judicial process without a kitrug--prosecutory action, but we have to ask ourselves: what initiates the judicial action if it isn’t the sin when it occurs?
+Therefore, we see something very important; there is no judicial process without a kitrug--prosecutorial action, but we have to ask ourselves: what initiates the judicial action if it isn’t the sin when it occurs?

 The answer lies in a concept I’ve mentioned before: mida k’neged mida--measure-for-measure.
 When you speak loshon ha’ra, what are you really doing?
 You’re degrading another person so G-D institutes this fundamental principle which dictates that, should you condemn another, you too become subject to possible condemnation in the heavenly tribunal.
 The Satan has the right to do so because of this principle of “measure-for-measure.”
 When a person speaks loshon ha’ra, he invokes his own prosecution by the Satan.